Ecotourism in Québec City: Places to Go & Things to Do

 Visitors looking to enjoy fresh food and support local farmers are in for a treat.
 The first stop we recommend is Québec City’s Grand Marché.
 With its abundance of fresh ingredients and tasty home-cooked meals, it simply can’t be beat.

 There’s also a great selection of sustainable restaurants that serve mouth-watering terroir fare while looking out for the environment.
-Choosing vegetarian meals and restaurants is another good way to reduce the environmental impact of eating out.
+Choosing vegetarian and vegan restaurants is another good way to reduce the environmental impact of eating out.
 And for a picturesque picnic, be sure to pack reusable utensils!

 Pick Sustainable Activities